What is the role of chaplaincy in our School?

 • ‘WePray’ groups are designated weekly spaces for students to come and pray together.

 • ‘Parents and Staff’ – this prayer group is a weekly prayer time, Monday afternoons, dedicated to upholding our school in prayer.
 A great time to come together and pray for our school community.
-You can also join as a prayer supporter and receive weekly prayer prompts via email.

 • ‘Grow’ Bible study group is a group who meet at the home of Rev’d Nate and Mel – we weekly explore God’s word and provide support and encouragement for one another.
 A great place to come and learn more about God’s love for us.

 • KYCK Camp – An annual trip to Katoomba as an SGS group to listen to engaging speakers unfold God’s word, worship, pray, hang out and meet others from around the state.
-Please see Rev’d Nate in his office or email for further details.

 “Let us run with perseverance the race that is set before us, looking to Jesus the author and perfector of our faith.”
-(Hebrews 12:1-2)